Buddhism in Southeast Asia: Theravada traditions

-Theravada Buddhism in Southeast Asia is rooted in Ceylonese Buddhism that traveled from Sri Lanka to Burma and later to lower Thailand.
+Theravada Buddhism in Southeast Asia is rooted in Sri Lankan Buddhism that traveled from Sri Lanka to Burma and later to lower Thailand.

 The Buddha, the Dhamma, and the Sangha are the three fundamental aspects of Theravāda Buddhist thought.
 The Buddha is the teacher of gods and men.
 The Dhamma consists of the teachings of the Buddha.
 It is the Noble Path made through the words and deeds of the Buddha that is to be followed.
 The path leads the follower from the Realm of Desire, to the Realm of Form, the Formless Realm with the ultimate destination being Nibbāna.
 The Sangha (gathering) refers to the two types of followers of the Buddha: laity and monastic.
 The monastic members strictly adhere to the Buddhist monastic discipline, known as the Vinaya.
 Theravadin Bhikkhu lead a very disciplined life modeled after the Buddha, going from Pabbajjā or novice ordination (sāmaṇera) to Upasampada or higher ordination (Bhikkhu).

+The Thai Sangha has led various Theravada Buddhist missionary works in Southeast Asia, South Asia, Europe, and North America, where most delegations focused on the United States, rather than Asian countries with dwindling Theravada Buddhist populations such as the Philippines, Indonesia, Timor-Leste, Brunei, and eastern Malaysia.